top of page

 Yes, AlloCyte’s first small molecule allosteric integrin targeted drug candidate prevented disease activity in animals upon oral dosing.
 Treatment was taken up avidly and well-tolerated throughout the course of the study.
 The need for concomitant symptomatic medication was abrogated, completely.

-Is AlloCyte’s pharmacology active in diseased human tissues or cells ?
+Is AlloCyte’s pharmacology active in human disease ?

 How does AlloCyte work ?

 Founded and fully owned by senior professionals and private investors of industrial and academic backgrounds, AlloCyte is fortunate in having access, since its inception, to professional networks in academia and industry which span a broad spectrum of drug developmental competencies.
 Supported by public and matching private and corporate funds, AlloCyte engages in drug-developmentally integrated cooperations with leading investigators, reputated institutions and pharma companies.
-The convergence of AlloCyte’s advance with the continued progress of the integrin field at large has created and continues to create AlloCyte’s potentially transformative drug developmental opportunity of small molecule allosteric integrin recalibration.
+The convergence of AlloCyte’s advance with the continued progress of both the integrin and autoimmunity fields has created and continues to create AlloCyte’s potentially transformative drug developmental opportunity of small molecule allosteric integrin recalibration.

 bottom of page